tzolov/vagrant-pivotalhd/README.md

-Build multi-VMs PivotalHD30/HAWQ/SpringXD cluster
+Multi-VMs PivotalHD3.0 (or Hortonworks HDP2.x) Hadoop Cluster with HAWQ and SpringXD
 =================
-This project leverages Vagrant and [Apache Ambari](https://ambari.apache.org/) to install multi-VMs [PivotalHD 3.0](http://pivotal.io/big-data/pivotal-hd) Hadoop cluster including [HAWQ 1.3 (SQL on Hadoop)](http://pivotal.io/big-data/pivotal-hawq) and [Spring XD 1.2](http://projects.spring.io/spring-xd/).
+This project leverages Vagrant and [Apache Ambari](https://ambari.apache.org/) to create multi-VMs [PivotalHD 3.0](http://pivotal.io/big-data/pivotal-hd) or Hortonworks HDP2.x Hadoop cluster including [HAWQ 1.3 (SQL on Hadoop)](http://pivotal.io/big-data/pivotal-hawq) and [Spring XD 1.2](http://projects.spring.io/spring-xd/).

 ![alt text](doc/VAGRANT_AMBARI_PHD3_HAWQ_SPRINGXD.png "Ambari with Vagrant")

 The logical structure of the cluster is defined in a [`Blueprint`](blueprints).
 Related [`Host-Mapping`](blueprints) defines how the blueprint is mapped into physical machines.
 The [Vagrantfile](Vagrantfile) script provisions Virtual Machines (VMs) for the hosts defined in the `Host-Mapping` and with the help of the [Ambari Blueprint API](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints) deploys the`Blueprint` in the cluster.
+Vagrant supports PivotalHD3.0 (`PHD`) and Hortonworks 2.x (`HDP`) blueprint stacks.

 The default [All-Services-Blueprint](blueprints/all-services-blueprint.json) creates four virtual machines  — one for Apache Ambari and three for the Pivotal HD cluster where Apache Hadoop® (HDFS, YARN, Pig, Zookeeper, HBase), HAWQ (SQL-on-Hadoop) and SpringXD are installed.